 Answer:

 There are a few points to clarify, we believe.
 First, ENL estimation is not applied in this section’s experiment.
 Second, we do not wish to show that the noise images show no structure.
-In fact, quite contrary, we wish to show that the residual image of 5x5 boxcar filter shows more recognizable structures than the 3x3 boxcar filter.
-The point in this section is to show as an example that existing techniques in SAR can be readily extended to POLSAR using our proposed models.
+In fact, quite the contrary, we wish to show that the residual image of 5x5 boxcar filter shows more recognizable structures than the 3x3 boxcar filter.
+The point in this section is to show, as an example, that existing techniques in SAR can be readily extended to POLSAR using our proposed models.

 References